operator-framework/enhancements/enhancements/image-references.md

 - operator manifest authors must not be required to define the registry from which any individual build system will resolve image references
-- upstream operator manifests must not be required to know how common names or referecnes change when built in a downstream pipeline
+- upstream operator manifests must not be required to know how common names or references change when built in a downstream pipeline
 - no prescriptive statement is made about the specific format or contents of the bundle image layer; any will be transparently supported as an output